CitizenScienceCenter/csz-pybossa-database/README.md

 ### Bind Mounts
 There are two bind mounts defined in [_compose.yaml_](compose.yaml)
-1. [initdb](initdb) hold the initalisation scripts that are only executed on first container run
+1. [initdb](initdb) hold the initialization scripts that are only executed on first container run
 2. [pgdata](pgdata) is the permanent store for the postgresql database on the host system and created on first container run.
-If the dir exists already and contains a functioning database then that database will be used and the initalisation scripts will be skipped
+If the dir exists already and contains a functioning database then that database will be used and the initialization script will be skipped

 ## Deploy with docker compose
 When deploying this setup, the pgAdmin web interface will be available at port 5050 (e.g. http://localhost:5050).